 Why not upgrade your Wi-Fi?
-Here's our guide to the best routers
+Here's our guide to the best routers!

 - Top features: Tri-band, 2.5Gbps WAN port, 4x Ethernet ports, 2x USB ports,

-The Asus ROG Rapture GT-AX11000 is the ultimate gaming router with some of the fastest speeds possible with a 12-stream tri-band Wi-Fi 6 setup.
+The Asus ROG Rapture GT-AX11000 is the ultimate gaming router with the fastest speeds possible with a 12-stream tri-band Wi-Fi 6 setup.
 The speeds break down into two 5GHz channels at 4804Mbps and a 2.4GHz channel at 1148Mbps.
 Needless to say, this is plenty of speed for pretty much any task.
-Around back, there are four gigabit Ethernet ports for wired devices as well as a 2.5Gbps capable WAN port next to a gigabit WAN port.
+Around the back, there are four gigabit Ethernet ports for wired devices and a 2.5Gbps capable WAN port next to a gigabit WAN port.

 Two USB 3.0 ports allow for multiple devices to be connected for storage.
-The outside of this router is covered by eight red-accented antennas.
+Eight red-accented antennas cover the outside of this router.
 Finally, Asus' gaming prioritization software keeps latency low on games and even finds the fastest possible connection to a server.
-If you're looking for the fastest wireless speeds around, this router delivers.
+So if you're looking for the fastest wireless speeds around, this router delivers.
+If you're looking for the same speed with Wi-Fi 6E support, you can choose the ROG Rapture GT-AXE11000 version for a bit more.

 Pros